KTAtkinson/linked/README.md

+###Linked
 Implementation of linked lists and queues in Go.
+This is a learning exercise intended to help me learn about linked lists, stacks and queues.

+##Features to come
+- Stacks
+- Trees
--- To come: stacks, trees, 'hasNext' function for linked lists.
+- 'hasNext' function for linked lists.